 Brendon James, 30, first became a medical patient in 2010 following a major car crash.
-After severely damaging his foot’s subtalar joint, he was living in constant pain.
+After severely damaging his foot, he was living in constant pain.
 “I was given everything from pain medications to nerve suppressants and opioids, but the side effects made me seek alternatives,” James said.

 “An elderly woman was brought to my office by her adult daughter.
 The elderly lady was experiencing pain from osteoarthritis in her knees that began to affect her mobility.
 The patient began taking a 25:1 CBD:THC ratio edible, resulting in almost complete resolution of pain and improved mobility,” Goldstein said.

 “Plants all over the world have evolved thousands of their own chemicals that just by coincidence are useful in treating human illnesses,” says Dr. Paula Williams, a physician at Apollo Cannabis Clinics, a medical cannabis care center in the Toronto area.
 “It turns out that the nervous system has neural pathways that use the body's own cannabinoid receptors.
 Cannabinoids interact with the CB1 and CB2 receptors in various ways to increase natural pain relief.
 These are not the same as opioid receptors, which is one reason why cannabis does not tend to be addicting when used for pain relief.”